 3. Getting Back On

-SUPs are much easier to get on when you’re out in the water, thanks to the fact that they rarely capsize and are a lot easier to pull yourself up on.
-Their stability is what makes it easy for you to pull yourself up, and stand up once you’re on board.
+SUPs are much easier to get on to when you’re out in the water, thanks to the fact that they rarely capsize and are a lot easier to pull yourself up onto.
+They are open and accessible, with no lip to climb over or cockpit to shimmy into.
+It’s easy for you to pull yourself up and go from kneeling to stand up once you’re on board.
 Additionally, if you make proper use of a leash, they won’t get far even when you fall off.